MUnique/OpenMU/src/Network/Analyzer/Readme.md

   * *Disconnect*: Disconnects a connected client
   * *Save to file*: Saves the captured traffic into a file (*.mucap).
   * *Load from file*: Loads the captured traffic from the file, so you can continue your work.
+  * *Packet Sender*: Opens a new window with a simple packet sender.

 ## Known limitations